 Tomcat Application server is a container for other application to be run in.
-It allows for the running of J2EE applications in a controlled web based environment.
+It allows the running of J2EE applications in a controlled web based environment.

 Tomcat Cluster doesn't do Application replication between the member nodes.
 Session replication and load balancing may be achieved by using external tools only.

 The cluster configuration is stored in server.xml file of Tomcat instance.
 There multicast IP address and port are mentioned.
 This cluster socket is used as cluster ID by ADDM.
-All members list can't be obtained unfortunately therefore the cluster scale is always unknown.
+All members list can't be obtained unfortunately, therefore the cluster scale is always unknown.

 Tomcat pattern deploys the following xpath expressions to extract cluster_multicast_socket atribute:

-The combination of <IP address>:<Port> is used as cluster ID by TomcatCluster pattern.
-The cluster key is combined of cluster ID and si_type.
+The combination of <IP address>:<Port> is used as a cluster ID by TomcatCluster pattern.
+The cluster key is combined of a cluster ID and si_type.
 This pattern also sets Containment link with all Tomcat instances which have the same cluster_multicast_socket attribute.

 If the following argument is present in the process arguments: